signetica/acpi_hidd/README.md

 by changing into the *port* directory and doing the same thing; the latter, however, allowing you to set an option for evdev(4) support.

+If you choose to use the port, you'll have to run 'make makesum' to produce the distfile before the port will build.

 Then add 'acpi_hidd_load="YES"' to /boot/loader.conf, and load the driver via 'kldload acpi_hidd' (or a reboot).